What is a biostimulator? Explanation of Lanluma and Radiesse

 What is Lanluma?

-Lanluma is a biostimulant based on poly-L-lactic acid (PLLA).
-This substance has been used safely in medicine for many years.
+Lanluma is a biostimulator based on poly-L-lactic acid (PLLA).
+This substance has been safely used in medicine for many years.

 Lanluma:

-Usually multiple sessions are necessary for optimal results.
+Multiple sessions are usually required for optimal results.

 What is Radiesse?